The Hot Lunch Program

 Please note if you participate in the Milk Program and order juice (100% fruit juice), your child will receive two drinks that day at the first nutrition break.

 The Lunch Lady

-On Mondays, we have lunches catered by The Lunch Lady.
+On Mondays and Thursdays, we have lunches catered by The Lunch Lady.

 The Lunch Lady has been preparing and delivering individually catered hot and cold lunches to children at school since 1993.
 We are the largest provider of this service in Canada, serving thousands of children every school day through nearly 50 kitchens, in 5 provinces!

 Programs are fully compliant with the school nutrition requirements of all Canadian provinces.
 This includes Ontario’s new School Food and Beverage Policy [PPM 150], which the Lunch Lady has been fully compliant with since September 2010.